civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 17

-  **(1)** If an inspector believes on reasonable grounds that dangerous goods **are being imported, offered** for transport, **handled** or **transported** — or **that** a standardized means of containment is being **sold, offered** for sale, **delivered, distributed, imported** or **used** — in a way that does not comply with this Act, the inspector may, until satisfied that the activity will be done in compliance with this Act,
+  **(1)** If an inspector believes on reasonable grounds that dangerous goods are being imported, offered for transport, handled or transported — or that a standardized means of containment is being sold, offered for sale, delivered, distributed, imported or used — in a way that does not comply with this Act, the inspector may, until satisfied that the activity will be done in compliance with this Act,

-    remove to an appropriate place, or direct a person to so **remove**, **the** dangerous goods, the means of containment being used to handle or transport them or **the** standardized means of containment; or
+    remove to an appropriate place, or direct a person to so remove, the dangerous goods, the means of containment being used to handle or transport them or the standardized means of containment; or

-    detain, **or direct a person to detain, the dangerous goods, the means of containment being used to handle or transport them or the standardized means of containment**.
+    detain, or direct a person to detain, the dangerous goods, the means of containment being used to handle or transport them or the standardized means of containment.

-> **Explanatory Note**:
-> Existing text of subsection 17(1):
-> *Existing Text*:
-> > An inspector may remove to an appropriate place any dangerous goods, the means of containment being used to handle or transport them or a standardized means of containment, or direct a person to do so, and may detain the thing removed until satisfied that the activity will be done in compliance with this Act, if the inspector believes on reasonable grounds that any of the following activities is being carried out in a way that does not comply with this Act:
-> > importing, offering for transport, handling or transporting dangerous goods; or
-> > selling, offering for sale, delivering, distributing, importing or using a standardized means of containment.

 ### Section 40